 Division Chief of Operations & Training

 Chief Capo has been a firefighter since 1996.
 He achieved his B.A.S. in Public Safety Administration and instructs on all levels and topics of firefighting.
 Paul Capo holds his National Registry Paramedic Certification and is the Founder of When Things Go Bad, Incorporated where he develops a vast compliment of firefighter curriculum and training.
 His diverse teaching includes, but not limited to: FDIC (Fire Department Instructors Conference), Fire House Expo, Orlando Fire Conference, Fire Rescue East, Wichita HOT, etc. where he trains on multiple subjects in fire service academia.
 In addition, he frequently instructs and consults in areas of firefighter self-preservation – the physiological changes during firefighter survival.
 Chief Capo was recognized as the 2022 Colorado Fire Training Officer of the Year

 Chief Capo joined Estes Valley in October 2017.
 He lives in Estes Park with his wife, Kristie, and two children.

-Training Lieutenant & Volunteer Coordinator
+Training Captain & Volunteer Coordinator

 Lieutenant Thomas joined the Estes Valley Fire District as a volunteer in 2018.
 He became a volunteer lieutenant in 2020, and was hired to the full time staff in 2021.
 In this role he supports Operations through the development and delivery of fire training, recruitment and training of new members, and support for all volunteer functions.